 Military careers don’t last forever!
-With the current state of the economy and direction of the job market, more military families are starting to/encouraged to plan for retirement early.
-Even more are exploring the option of getting, or finishing up that degree or vocational training, to increase marketability.
+With the current state of the economy and direction of the job market, less military families are planning to stay for retirement.
+Even more are planning to start or finish their degree or vocational training, to increase marketability.
 According to the Department of Defense:

-84% of military spouses have some college
+- 84% of military spouses have some college

-25% have a Bachelor’s degree
+- 25% have a Bachelor’s degree

-10% have an advanced degree
+- 10% have an advanced degree

-And so for all my fellow spouses out there, attending, working for, or affiliated with colleges and universities, please be sure to let your voice be heard with regards to issues of benefits and programming on campus and online.
+And so for all my fellow spouses out there, attending, working for or affiliated with colleges and universities, please be sure to let your voice be heard with regards to issues of benefits and programming on campus and online.
 After all, it is no joke supporting our soldiers, and any support we can get to make our “home front mission” easier is always highly appreciated.